Categories

 Which Way Should I Mount Tyres?

-Mounting direction is shown by a little arrow engraved onto tire sidewall.
-In the case it is not visible for any reason, do follow the tread pattern design: if it design an arrow, that has to run forward, otherwise if the tread pattern itself is specular the tire can be mounted either way.
+Mounting direction is shown by a little arrow engraved onto all tyres.
+In the case it is not visible for any reason, follow the tread pattern design, i.e. if the design is an arrow, the arrow has to run forward, otherwise if the tread pattern itself is specular the tyre can be mounted either way

 ..........................................................................................................